Chickasaw Plum: First Springtime Blossom

 Green Deane’s “Itemized” Plant Profile

 IDENTIFICATION: Chickasaw Plum: Small thorny tree to 25 feet, usually much smaller, flower small, under half an inch, 5 white petals, fragrant; reddish orange anthers, appear in clumps in early spring before the leaves, fruit bright yellow to red, round to oval, 1/3 to 1/2 inch in diameter, flesh juicy small plum, bark first smooth and reddish then with numerous elongated light horizontal hash marks.
 The leaf has a center troth.
 The teeth have yellow or red glands on the tip.
+Some times the fruit can stay green yet ripens to sweet.

 TIME OF YEAR: Late spring in Florida, late summer farther north, usually around September.
 Locally the Chickasaw Plum is done fruiting long before the 4th of July.
 The Flatwood Plum can have fruit persisting into the fall.